phyloref/phyloref.github.io/_posts/blog/2018-03-23-Third-face-to-face-project-meeting.md

   thumb: 2018-03-23-f2fmeeting/croc.JPG
 ---

 The [Phyloreferencing project] team had their third face to face project meeting from Mar 21-23, 2018, at the UF campus in Gainesville.
 A day longer than previous ones, this meeting was more extensive, but we felt the extra day was necessary to accomplish our meeting goals.
 We had a rather long list of items on the [agenda], and it was quite a miracle that we covered nearly all of them.
-This report summarizes four major topics of the meeting: (1) ontology of phyloreferences, (2) phyloreference curation tool (see a [prototype here]), (3) use case development, and (4) project organization.
+This report summarizes four major topics of the meeting: (1) ontology of phyloreferences, (2) phyloreference curation tool, (3) use case development, and (4) specifier matching.
 In addition, this blog also documents our discussions of some important concepts and unresolved challlenges.
 Overall, this meeting set a clear direction for the way ahead, laid out goals, and planned tasks for the next six months.

 <figure>
   <img src="{{site.url}}//images/2018-03-23-f2fmeeting/phyloref.group.2018.03.JPG" alt="Phyloreferencing team, March 2018"/>